 crossing sign of trochlear dysplasia

-The double delta sign is a feature that has been described in a bucket handle meniscal tear when the inner meniscal fragment flipped anteriorly adjacent to the anterior horn of the donor site so refers as displaced bucket handle tear.
-The original location of the posterior horn remains empty giv...
+The double delta sign is a feature that has been described in a bucket handle meniscal tear when the inner meniscal fragment flipped anteriorly adjacent to the anterior horn of the donor site and is referred to as a displaced bucket handle tear.
+The original location of the posterior horn remain...

 The double density sign, also sometimes clumsily referred to as the hotter spot within hot area sign, is a bone scan sign of an osteoid osteoma.

 It refers to a central focus of intense uptake (the nidus) within a surrounding lower, but nonetheless increased uptake, rim.

 Thickening of the insertion of the lateral pterygoid muscle can mimic an anterior displaced temporomandibular disc.
 When both thickening of the inferior belly insertion and an anteriorly displaced disc are present, the two structures parallel each other; the so-called "double disc" sign.

 A double-layered patella (DLP) is a rare form of bipartite patella

 It is a congenital anomaly which presents with multiple fragmented patellae with smooth, well-corticated borders.
 A double-layered patella is considered pathognomonic for multiple epiphyseal dysplasia.1